Code-Institute-Submissions/petracili-MS2_DecResub/README.md

 I used Git for version control and uploading the project to GitHub.
 My GitHub repository for this project is accessible [here](https://github.com/petracili/MS2.git).

+### Testing write-up

+HTML code validated on - https://validator.w3.org/
+CSS code validated on - https://jigsaw.w3.org/css-validator/

+- Upon sending a message through the contact form, the site visitor will receive an automated email response to the email address they have provided previously in the form.
+I Tested this functionality on my email accounts.
+The right is the email provided while filling the form.
+This has got the automated message after clicking send.